billahdotdev/Learn-HTML/README.md

  I learned something new daily.
 During the pandemic,
  I decided that need to bring my passion into the business.
-That is why nowadays I play two roles in my real-life game. s
+That is why nowadays I play two roles in my real-life game.